MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/vscode/using-vscode.md

 [adding your own custom paths](#adding-your-own-powershell-paths-to-the-session-menu) as described below.

+The PowerShell session menu can also be accessed from the `{}` icon in the bottom right corner of status bar.
+Hovering on or selecting this icon displays a shortcut to the session menu and a small pin icon.
+If you select the pin icon, the version number is added to the status bar.
+The version number is a shortcut to the session menu requiring fewer clicks.

 > [!NOTE]
-> The PowerShell session menu can also be accessed from the green version number in the bottom right
-> corner of status bar.
-Clicking this version number opens the session menu.
+> Pinning the version number replicates the behavior of the extension in versions of VS Code before
+> 1.65.
+The 1.65 release of VS Code changed the APIs the PowerShell extension uses and standardized
+> the status bar for language extensions.

 ## Configuration settings for Visual Studio Code